-One of the first and hardest challenges you could face is letting others know what has happened; those may be family, friends, work colleagues, or neighbors.
+One of the first and hardest challenges you could face is letting others know what has happened; those may be family, friends, colleagues, or neighbors.

-You are entitled to tell people when you are ready and to say whatever you want about how a person died.
+You are allowed to tell people when you are ready and share as much or as little as you are comfortable.